Fusion-Party-Aus/Formal-Documents/Constitution.md

 3. This rule does not apply to a material personal interest—

-   1. that exists only because the Committee member belongs to a class of people for whose benefit the Association is established;
+   a) that exists only because the Committee member belongs to a class of people for whose benefit the Association is established;

    2. that the Committee member has in common with all, or a substantial proportion of, the members of the Association; or